PFP helps maintain operations in the Arctic

 40 year design life

-Our solutions will last the 40 year operational life of the project with zero maintenance requirements.
+Our solutions are designed and tested to have a 40-year operational life with zero maintenance requirements.

 50dB noise reduction